 Before we break everything down, here are some principles to consider when deciding on a payment structure for your commercial cleaning business:

-• Flat Fee vs. Square Footage vs. Other Pay Structures- Depending on your individual commercial cleaning business, some pricing strategies might be more advantageous than others.
+Depending on your commercial cleaning business, some pricing strategies might be more advantageous than others.

 How to Charge Clients for Various Types of Cleaning Services

-Here’s a breakdown of reasonable prices to charge clients for various kinds of cleaning services:
+Here’s a breakdown of how to charge clients for various kinds of cleaning services:

-Janitorial services are a slightly different job, and prices vary from $0.15-$0.25/sq. ft.
-A client may request individual extra tasks from janitorial services, which could be priced as follows:
+Janitorial services are slightly different, and prices typically vary based on the scope of work.
+A client may request individual extra tasks from janitorial services, which would be priced separately:

-Those occasional deep cleans will vary greatly in cost depending on the type of space, its features, commercial cleaning scope, and intensiveness.
-But on average, commercial deep cleanings for under 1,000 square feet is $120, increasing by another $90 for every additional 1,000 square feet.
+Those occasional deep cleans will vary greatly in cost depending on the type of space, its features, commercial cleaning scope, and intensity.
+Commercial deep cleanings are typically priced based on square footage, with costs increasing proportionally as the size of the space increases.

-Smaller, break room-type kitchens may cost $35-$61 for the whole room or up to $3/sq. ft.
-Large commercial kitchens tend to cost more to clean, with additional costs if there are any specialized tasks like kitchen hood cleaning needed.
+Smaller, break room-type kitchens may be priced per room or square foot.
+Large commercial kitchens tend to cost more to clean, with additional costs if any specialized tasks like kitchen hood cleaning are needed.

-Carpet Cleaning: There are different methods of carpet cleaning, such as steam cleaning, shampooing, encapsulation, hot water extraction, and stain treatment.
-Depending on the type of cleaning required, it may cost $0.08-$0.25/sq. ft. or up to $0.40/sq. ft.
+There are different carpet cleaning methods, such as steam cleaning, shampooing, encapsulation, hot water extraction, and stain treatment.
+Pricing varies based on the method used, with more intensive treatments commanding higher rates.

 Let’s itemize by different hard flooring materials and procedures: